 The ISEAL Innovations Fund is ISEAL’s grant-making facility which has provided support for collaborative projects to enhance the efficiency and effectiveness of sustainability systems since 2016.

-The ISEAL Innovations Fund is currently closed to applications, and will next call for Community Members to submit expressions of interest in Autumn 2023.
+The ISEAL Innovations Fund is currently closed to applications, and will next call for Community Members to submit expressions of interest in early 2024.

 The Fund enables the exploration and testing of innovative approaches which help sustainability systems deliver more value to their stakeholders and effectively drive improvement over time, and at scale – we do this as these tools are an important vehicle for driving the collective action and innovation required to achieve positive impact in the rapidly changing sustainability landscape.

 ISEAL’s Innovations Accelerator provides a peer exchange space for the ISEAL community to explore learnings from Fund projects.
 It maximises the learning potential of grants, supporting broader uptake of innovations tested.
 The Accelerator is currently focused on innovation for system integrity, data management, and data sharing.